Ties That Bind, Ties That Break: Plot overview

-Tao Ailin (also called Eileen), the main character of Ties That Bind, Ties That Break, is born into the Tao family when China is in great turmoil.
+Tao Ailin is born into the Tao family when China is in great turmoil.
 Her story is told in a flashback; as a young woman, she meets her childhood fiance, Hanwei, again and recalls how she became the wife of James Chew, a Chinese restaurant owner in San Francisco.

 In 1911, Ailin is a spirited girl from a strict family and is expected to have her feet bound in preparation for marriage.
 Foreigners in China gradually erode the traditions of the Chinese empire by introducing Western philosophies; Ailin's father is one such man to perceive that the rules that have preserved the power of the Chinese empire will not last much longer.

 When Ailin is five, she is engaged to Liu Hanwei, a 7-year-old boy who is to be educated in a Western school.
 They become friends, especially when Hanwei promises to teach her all the things he learns in public school.
 They are a well-matched pair and their families become close; Ailin is fortunate that her future mother-in-law genuinely likes Ailin.
 However, when the time comes for Ailin's feet to be bound, she refuses and the engagement is broken off.
 Ailin's father accepts Ailin's desire to keep her feet unbound, despite the fact it will make it harder for her to marry, and it will make life harder for her in general.

 When she grows older, her father sends Ailin to a Western public school called Macintosh, where Ailin learns many of the things that Hanwei once promised to teach her.
-Ailin is an exceptional student, especially in English lessons since she has the ability to imitate any language perfectly, and she finds a friend, a girl with unbound feet named Xueyan (also known as Sheila), a student who has ambitions to become a doctor.
+Ailin is an exceptional student, especially in English lessons since she has the ability to imitate any language perfectly, and her teacher, Miss Gilbertson, grants her the English name "Eileen."
+She also finds a friend, a girl with unbound feet named Xueyan (also known as Sheila), a student who has ambitions to become a doctor.
 However, Ailin's education becomes a point of difficulty for the rest of her family, as educated girls are also undesirable for marriage and the school fees are expensive.